Cleveland, Taylor County, Wisconsin: History

-Cleveland was logged starting in the late 1800s.
 In 1903 the Stanley, Merrill and Phillips Railway built its line up the west side of the town, generally running a little west of the present Highway 73.
 That same year the Eau Claire, Chippewa Falls, and Northeastern Railway (a.k.a.
 Omaha) built its line across the township, from Hannibal east to Hughey on the Yellow River.
 Logs were floated down the Yellow and loaded on railcars at Hughey to be shipped out.
 Hannibal grew at the junction of the two rail lines.

+The 1911 plat map of the six mile square that would become Cleveland shows the two railroads in place, with Hannibal just north of their junction.
+Some sort of road follows the course of modern County M into Hannibal from the west.
+Another road follows the course of modern highway 73 toward Jump River to the north, but continues only a mile south - then turns to follow modern County M east toward Perkinstown.
+The map shows five settlers in the country within a mile of Hannibal.
+The rest of the township is mostly owned by lumber companies, with the Northwestern Lumber Company owning the most land.
+Chequamegon Waters does not yet exist, with just the Yellow River flowing through that area.

 In 1933 much of the cut-over east half of Cleveland was designated part of the Chequamegon National Forest Bear Creek Hemlocks is a State Natural Area in the north east corner of Cleveland on the border with the town of Jump River, which includes two stands of old-growth hemlock.
 Part of the Pershing Wildlife Area occupies a thousand acres in the northwest part of the town.
 The remainder of the town is privately owned—mostly farms, homes and wild land.